epfl-dlab/mdic/README.md

 You may find the data in the data folder `./data` (duh).

-We make the data available in two formats: a `.csv` file and a two `.graphml` file.
+We make the data available in two formats: a `.csv` and `.graphml`.
 The latter is the format used in the analysis of the data (for convenience).